-Hu Jintao was born in Taizhou, Jiangsu into a relatively poor family.
+Hu Jintao was born in Taizhou, Jiangsu into a relatively poor family (some sources have him born in poorer neighbor Anhui as a way to enhance a humble origin).
 His father suffered under the Cultural Revolution a fact that probably led to Hu's alignment with Deng Xiaoping's faction.
 He did well at school at Taizhou and went on to Tsinghua University, Beijing studying engineering and marrying Liu Yongqing.
 In 1968 he moved to Gansu to work on a hydro-electric plant as an engineer.
-In 1973 he began his political career, and with the help of central party initiatives to promote new talent, soon rose through the ranks of government.
+In 1973 he began his political career, and with the help of central party initiatives to promote new talent soon rose up through the ranks of government.
 In 1982 he trained at the Central Party School in Beijing and then headed the Youth section of the party.
 Spotted by General Secretary Hu Yaobang as a rising star he was moved to be Party Secretary for Guizhou Province in 1985.
-After the Tiananmen Square Incident and Hu Yaobang's fall from power, Hu was moved to take on the challenging job of Party Secretary for Tibet.
+After the Tiananmen Square Incident and Hu Yaobang's fall from power, Hu Jintao was then moved to take on the challenging job of Party Secretary for Tibet.

 Like previous leaders he has made a modest contribution to extending the founding principles of the Peoples Republic.
 His ‘Eight Honors and Eight Shames’ have been widely promoted: Love the country; do it no harm.
 Serve the people; never betray them.
 Follow science; discard ignorance.
 Be diligent; not indolent.
 Be united, help each other; make no gains at others' expense.
 Be honest and trustworthy; do not sacrifice ethics for profit.
 Be disciplined and law-abiding; not chaotic and lawless.
 Live plainly, work hard; do not wallow in luxuries and pleasures..
 The delivery of maxims like this go back as far as the Qing dynasty when Emperor Kangxi set out his sixteen maxims.

-The fight against corruption was an ongoing battle; despite extensive use of the death penalty against corrupt officials, corruption is considered all pervasive.
-Placing a bribe remained an essential part of sealing a deal in China.
+The fight against corruption has been an ongoing battle; despite extensive use of the death penalty against corrupt officials, corruption is considered all pervasive.
+Placing a bribe remains an essential part of sealing a deal in China.

 Seen as lacking the charisma of previous leaders and being a creature of the Party machine, Hu's contribution is seen as just continuing the reform policies set in motion by Jiang Zemin.
+He was not an innovator and proved risk-averse.
 He governed with caution and restraint, striving to balance the development across the country, reassuring underdeveloped areas that their time will come.
 He has married once and has a son and a daughter.
 His hobbies include dancing and table tennis.